I0719031/Bangkit-Capstone-PC628/README.md

 <img style="width:15vw" src="https://github.com/I0719031/Bangkit-Capstone-PC628/blob/main/images/contoh Logo lecker 1.0.png">
 </p>

-### Summary/Abstract
+### About our App
-<p align="center">
-<img style="width:20vw" src="https://github.com/I0719031/Bangkit-Capstone-PC628/blob/main/images/spice-up-the-world--mempromosikan-kekayaan-rempah-dan-kuliner-indonesia--ke-mata-dunia-mab.jpg">
-</p>
 "Dari Sabang sampai Merauke" is a really popular Indonesian quote that makes you realize how big Indonesia is.
 With 1.905 million in km2, it comes with millions of people, tradition and language.
 With this, it cannot be denied that Indonesia also has thousands of types of food that are unique with each other.
 Even when the ingredient is the same, different places almost have different steps of how to make it a delicious food.
 But as globalization comes with this digital era, Nusantara food little by little comes to vanish in public.
+<p align="center">
+<img style="width:20vw" src="https://github.com/I0719031/Bangkit-Capstone-PC628/blob/main/images/spice-up-the-world--mempromosikan-kekayaan-rempah-dan-kuliner-indonesia--ke-mata-dunia-mab.jpg">
+</p>

 This project aims to develop a mobile application that can recommend recipes based on selected ingredients.The idea and goal of this project are for those who are passionate about cooking or who are not good cooks and want to make impromptu ingredients with what they have.
 This app aims to solve this problem by providing an easy and user-friendly way to identify different ingredients and recommend recipes containing these ingredients.